convisoappsec/conviso-docs/docs/integrations/github-actions.md

 ## Troubleshooting

- If you encounter authentication issues after loading the ```FLOW_API_KEY``` variable, please ensure it has been properly loaded within the environment session of all tasks utilizing the CLI.
+ If you encounter authentication issues after loading the ```CONVISO_API_KEY``` variable, please ensure it has been properly loaded within the environment session of all tasks utilizing the CLI.

- Error: ‘credentials’ cannot be null.
+ Error. ‘credentials’ cannot be null.

  To address this error, add the following lines to the configuration.